John Huddleston: Benedictines of the Spanish Congregation

 Before the King left to meet Jane Lane at Bentley Hall, he promised to look after Huddleston when restored to his throne.
 Some time afterward, Huddleston joined the Benedictines of the Spanish Congregation.
 After the Restoration in 1660, Huddleston was invited to live at Somerset House, London, under the protection of Queen Henrietta Maria.
 After her death in 1669, he was appointed chaplain to Queen Catherine, with a salary of £100 a year.
-During the disturbances produced by Titus Oates's pretended revelations, the House of Lords voted on 7 December 1678 that Huddleston, Thomas Whitgreave, the brothers Penderell, and others involved in Charles II's escape should "for their said service live as freely as any of the King's Protestant subjects, without being liable to the penalties of any of the laws relating to Popish recusants".
+During the disturbances produced by Titus Oates's pretended revelations of the 'Popish Plot', the House of Lords voted on 7 December 1678 that Huddleston, Thomas Whitgrave, the brothers Penderell, and others involved in Charles II's escape should "for their said service live as freely as any of the King's Protestant subjects, without being liable to the penalties of any of the laws relating to Popish recusants".

 When Charles II lay dying on the evening of 5 February 1685, his brother and heir the Duke of York brought Huddleston to his bedside, saying, "Sire, this good man once saved your life.
 He now comes to save your soul."
-Charles declared that he wished to die in the faith and communion of the Holy Roman Catholic Church.
+Charles declared that he wished to die in the faith and communion of the Catholic Church.
 Huddleston then heard the King's confession, reconciled him to the Church and absolved him, afterwards administering Extreme Unction and the Viaticum.
 On the accession of James II, Huddleston continued to stay with the Queen Catherine at Somerset House.

 Illness and death

 Shortly before his death aged 90 his mind failed and he was placed in the charge of a trustee.
-He was buried in the churchyard of St Mary-le-Strand.
+He was buried in the churchyard of St Mary le Strand.

+Legacy

-Several portraits of Huddleston exist: Houseman's done in 1685 is at Hutton John; another is at Sawston Hall, Cambridgeshire.
+Several portraits of Huddleston exist: Jacob Huysmans' done in 1685 is at Hutton John; another is at Sawston Hall, Cambridgeshire.

+His Roman Missal (1623) was bought at auction by the National Trust in 2023 and is on display at Moseley Old Hall.